Payment protection insurance: Calculations

-Credit life insurance in the United States
+Credit life insurance

-Credit life insurance is a type of credit insurance sold by a lender to pay off an outstanding loan balance if the borrower dies.
+Credit life insurance is a type of credit insurance or PPI sold by a lender in the United States to pay off an outstanding loan balance if the borrower dies.
 Once the loan is paid off with the credit life insurance, there would be no claim on the borrower's estate.
 Credit life insurance is charged upfront, rather than spread over the life of the loan.
 A common example of a loan that can include credit insurance is an installment loan.

 Credit life insurance may either be a permanent life insurance or a term life insurance; or an individual life insurance or a group term life insurance.
 Creditor would usually offer insurance products provided by its accredited insurers.
 Borrower would usually choose from among those that is most suitable to the term and amount of loan.

 The sale of credit life insurance has been controversial in many cases.
 For example, consumers are sometimes led to believe credit life insurance is required when added to loan contracts.
 When a lender sells more credit life insurance than is required to pay off the loan, the cost of the premiums is inflated along with the amount of the loan, which increases the amount of interest charged and the amount the consumer has to repay.

 Terms and conditions for loan APR and fees vary from state to state and some are comparatively vague.
 For states that do not cap interest rates for installment loan balances, there are often unconscionable provisions in place.

 For lenders, credit life insurance loss ratios typically reach 44%, meaning 44% of premiums paid on the credit life insurance product are paid back in claims, compared to non-credit insurance product loss ratios of at least 70%.
 While many states cap interest and loan fees, lenders use products such as credit life insurance to increase profit and the overall cost of loans.

 States where the sale of credit insurance is authorized were found to include at least one type of insurance included with loan contracts in 80% of cases.
 On average, the contracts analyzed included 2.67 insurance and other ancillary products.
 Consumers who refinance loan can be adversely affected by credit insurance because most of the money that consumers typically pay before refinancing is applies to fees and interest.

 The Federal Trade Commission has issued a consumer alert concerning various types of credit insurance, including credit life insurance.
 The FTC consumer alert includes credit insurance shopping tips for consumers seeking a loan.

 Advocates for credit insurance products argue consumers that are not insurable could benefit from a product such as credit life insurance rather than standard life insurance as no medical exam is required in the former scenario.
 In the 9 states that have community property laws in place, the surviving party could be responsible for the debtholder's repayment without life insurance or credit life insurance in place.